 Noise – We measure how noisy the machine is in decibels recorded at head level.

 We also check to see what accessories are included, how well they work and how versatile the machine is.
-For example, some vacuum cleaners are good at specific jobs or have small capacities that mean they’re only suitable for smaller homes, while others have lots of tools that make them suitable for a variety of jobs.
+For example, some vacuum cleaners are good at specific jobs, while others have lots of tools that make them open to more variety.

-Other details we check are the cord length on corded vacuum cleaners, the battery life on cordless models and how easy it is to empty bagless models.
+Other details we check include the cord length on corded vacuum cleaners, the battery life on cordless models and how easy it is to empty bagless models.